opticalgreen/opticalgreen.github.io/_pages/about.md

 Served as deputy leader

--Completed the preliminary design of the optical section.
+- Completed the preliminary design of the optical section.
--Performed mechanical design.
+- Performed mechanical design.
--Handled camera mounting and adjustment.
+- Handled camera mounting and adjustment.